-The county auditor shall certify to the commissioner of revenue, as part of the abstracts of tax lists required to be filed with the commissioner under section 275.29, the amount of tax lost to the county from the property tax credit under subdivision 2.
-Any prior year adjustments must also be certified in the abstracts of tax lists.
+The county auditor shall certify to the commissioner of revenue under section 270C.85, subdivision 2, clause (4), the amount of tax lost to the county from the property tax credit under subdivision 2.
+Any prior year adjustments must also be certified.
 The commissioner of revenue shall review the certifications to determine their accuracy.
 The commissioner may make the changes in the certification that are considered necessary or return a certification to the county auditor for corrections.
 The commissioner shall reimburse each taxing district, other than school districts, for the taxes lost.
 The payments must be made at the time provided in section 473H.10 for payment to taxing jurisdictions in the same proportion that the ad valorem tax is distributed.
 Reimbursements to school districts must be made as provided in section 273.1392.
 The amount necessary to make the reimbursements under this section is annually appropriated from the general fund to the commissioner of revenue.

 The credits provided under this section cease to be available beginning with taxes payable in the year following the date when the Board of Animal Health has certified that the state is free of bovine tuberculosis.